Deseronto: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Deseronto had a population of 1747 living in 723 of its 803 total private dwellings, a change of from its 2016 population of 1774.
 With a land area of 2.52 km2, it had a population density of in 2021.

 Transportation

-Deseronto Transit provides public transportation services in the town, with connections to Napanee, Belleville, and Picton.
+Deseronto Transit was a public transportation service in the town, with connections to Napanee, Belleville, and Picton.
+Service ended in December 2025.